Tibetan Buddhist studies

 These monthly classes are designed to help us integrate the Buddha’s teachings for mindful living into our daily practice.
 As a Sangha, we will study, meditate upon and discuss a variety of antidotes which can be applied to dissolve our habitual suffering.
 Whether you are a person with some background in Buddhism, a serious practitioner or just curious, this class may be for you.

-Purchasing the texts: We recommend purchasing the texts, The Hundred Verses of Advice from Shambala Press.
-They are currently matching purchases, dollar for dollar, for earthquake rescue support in Nepal.
-Without ordering in advance, it may be difficult to find this text at a bookstore.
+Purchasing the texts: We recommend purchasing the text from Shambala Press.
+Without ordering in advance, it will be difficult to find the text at a bookstore.

 Note: While each class is independent, for the deepest understanding of how to apply the teachings to your daily practice, we encourage you to read the text and make a commitment to yourself to attend all of the Buddhist Studies classes.

 2019 Snow Dates (WEDNESDAY): December 18

 2020 Snow Dates (all WEDNESDAYS): January 15, February 12, March 11, December 9

 In the event of inclement weather that might cause us to cancel, please call 610-285-6145.
 Our outgoing message will let you know if we will not hold the class.

 Note: Online payment is accepted for these classes.Fee: $30.00 (per class, payable at each class; additional Dana (offering) if desired.)